operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

-- Check pods status :
+- **Check the pods status.**

 ```execute
 kubectl get pods -n my-mariadb-operator-app
 ```

-You will see a similar Output as below:
+You will see a similar output as below:

 ```
 NAME                                          READY   STATUS    RESTARTS   AGE